 A more inductive approach can have significant benefits.
-For example, as there is still some doubt about the proof of the classification of finite simple groups it is important to ask whether the result is true but the proof flawed, or rather if there is still perhaps an 'ogre' sporadic group even larger than the 'monster'?
+For example, as there is still some doubt about the proof of the classification of finite simple groups it is important to ask whether the result is true but the proof flawed, or rather if there is still perhaps an 'ogre' sporadic group even larger than the 'monster.'
 What heuristic, probabilistic or computational tools can increase our confidence that the ogre does or does not exist?
 Likewise, there are experts who still believe the Riemann hypothesis7 (RH) may be false and that the billions of zeroes found so far are much too small to be representative.8 In any event, our understanding of the complexity of various crypto-systems relies on (RH) and we should like secure knowledge that any counter-example is enormous.

-Peter Medawar (1915-87)-a Nobel prize winning oncologist and a great expositor of science-writing in Advice to a Young Scientist, [43], identifies four forms of scientific experiment:
+Peter Medawar (1915-87)-a Nobel prize winning oncologist and a great expositor of science-writing in Advice to a Young Scientist, [Medawar 1979], identifies four forms of scientific experiment:

-1. The Kantian experiment: generating "the classical non-Euclidean geometries (hyperbolic, elliptic) by replacing Euclid's axiom of parallels (or something equivalent to it) with alternative forms."
-All mathematicians perform such experiments while the majority of computer explorations are of the following Baconian form.

-2. The Baconian experiment is a contrived as opposed to a natural happening, it "is the consequence of 'trying things out' or even of merely messing about."
-Baconian experiments are the explorations of a happy if disorganized beachcomber and carry little predictive power.

-3. Aristotelian demonstrations: "apply electrodes to a frog's sciatic nerve, and lo, the leg kicks; always precede the presentation of the dog's dinner with the ringing of a bell, and lo, the bell alone will soon make the dog dribble."
+- 1. The Kantian experiment: generating "the classical non-Euclidean geometries (hyperbolic, elliptic) by replacing Euclid's axiom of parallels (or something equivalent to it) with alternative forms."
+All mathematicians perform such experiments while the majority of computer explorations are of the following Baconian form. - 2.
+The Baconian experiment is a contrived as opposed to a natural happening, it "is the consequence of 'trying things out' or even of merely messing about."
+Baconian experiments are the explorations of a happy if disorganized beachcomber and carry little predictive power. - 3.
+Aristotelian demonstrations: "apply electrodes to a frog's sciatic nerve, and lo, the leg kicks; always precede the presentation of the dog's dinner with the ringing of a bell, and lo, the bell alone will soon make the dog dribble."
 Arguably our 'Corollaries' and 'Examples' are Aristotelian, they reinforce but do not predict.
-Medawar then says the most important form of experiment is:

-4. The Galilean experiment is "a critical experiment - one that discriminates between possibilities and, in doing so, either gives us confidence in the view we are taking or makes us think it in need of correction."
-The Galilean the only form of experiment which stands to make Experimental Mathematics a serious enterprise.
+Medawar then says the most important form of experiment is: - 4.
+The Galilean experiment is "a critical experiment-one that discriminates between possibilities and, in doing so, either gives us confidence in the view we are taking or makes us think it in need of correction."
+The Galilean is the only form of experiment which stands to make Experimental Mathematics a serious enterprise.
 Performing careful, replicable Galilean experiments requires work and care.

-Reuben Hersh's arguments for a humanist philosophy of mathematics, especially [30, pp. 590-591] and [31, p.
-22], as paraphrased below, become even more convincing in our highly computational setting.
+Reuben Hersh's arguments for a humanist philosophy of mathematics, especially ([Hersh 1995], pp. 590-591), and ([Hersh 1999], p.
+22), as paraphrased below, become even more convincing in our highly computational setting.

-1. Mathematics is human.
+- 1. Mathematics is human.
 It is part of and fits into human culture.
-It does not match Frege's concept of an abstract, timeless, tenseless, objective reality.9

-2. Mathematical knowledge is fallible.
+It does not match Frege's concept of an abstract, timeless, tenseless, objective reality.9 - 2.
+Mathematical knowledge is fallible.
 As in science, mathematics can advance by making mistakes and then correcting or even re-correcting them.
-The "fallibilism" of mathematics is brilliantly argued in Lakatos' Proofs and Refutations.

-3. There are different versions of proof or rigor.
+The "fallibilism" of mathematics is brilliantly argued in Lakatos' Proofs and Refutations. - 3.
+There are different versions of proof or rigor.
 Standards of rigor can vary depending on time, place, and other things.
-The use of computers in formal proofs, exemplified by the computer-assisted proof of the four color theorem in $1977,^{10}$ is just one example of an emerging nontraditional standard of rigor.
+The use of computers in formal proofs, exemplified by the

-7All non-trivial zeroes-not negative even integers-of the zeta function lie on the line with real part 1/2.
-8See [44] and various of Andrew Odlyzko's unpublished but widely circulated works.
+7 All non-trivial zeroes-not negative even integers-of the zeta function lie on the line with real part 1/2.

+8 See [Odlyzko 2001] and various of Andrew Odlyzko's unpublished but widely circulated works.

-9That Frege's view of mathematics is wrong, for Hersh as for me, does not diminish its historical importance.
+9 That Frege's view of mathematics is wrong, for Hersh as for me, does not diminish its historical importance.